All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Zepbound may be the right tool precisely because of its potency.
 Where less powerful weight loss medications might fail to overcome the metabolic resistance of hypothyroidism, Zepbound's dual mechanism and superior efficacy data suggest it can produce clinically meaningful results even in metabolically challenged patients.

-Consider the numbers: in the SURMOUNT-1 trial, participants on the highest dose of tirzepatide (15 mg) lost an average of 22.5% of their body weight over 72 weeks .
+Consider the numbers: in the SURMOUNT-1 trial[1], participants on the highest dose of tirzepatide (15 mg) lost an average of 22.5% of their body weight over 72 weeks .
 For a 220-pound hypothyroid patient, that translates to roughly 50 pounds.
-Even if hypothyroidism blunts the response somewhat, a 15 to 18% loss would still be transformative for most patients.
+Even if hypothyroidism blunts the response somewhat, a 15 to 18% loss would still be significant for most patients.

 The GIP Connection: What It Means for Thyroid Patients

 Zepbound is the only approved medication that activates GIP receptors in addition to GLP-1 receptors.
 This distinction takes on additional significance for thyroid patients because GIP receptors have been identified on thyroid tissue itself .
+For a complete cost breakdown, see our compare tirzepatide prices.

 What does this mean practically?
 The research is still early, but here is what we know: